devgustavojs/github-explorer-knockout/README.md

 [Access the project](https://devgustavojs.github.io/github-search-knockout/)
 ### About:
-This is a React challenge that has a login page and a feed to post, edit and delete your post.
+This is an App that you can find and see Github repositories.

 ### Features: